Getting A Carte De Séjour In France (As The Spouse of An EU Citizen)

 Wow!
 This was soo helpful!
 My husband is an EU/American citizen w/ a fresh Irish passport.
 We are leaving for a 4 mo. trip, first to Portugal for ten days, and then on to Paris for about 110 days.
 I was told in Boston I didn’t need a visa as the wife of an EU citizen by the co., based in Dubai or somewhere, that the French consulate has recently outsourced all its visa work to…so I didn’t apply.
 But they wouldn’t put that in writing.
 A terribly disorganized service who do not seem to know the basic information themselves!
 So I didn’t quite trust it.
 Then I read that I could apply for a visa when I was in France but the procedure was unclear.
 We are both over 65 and retired.
 After reading stuff on the internet I’m starting to think I DO need a visa to stay four mos.
 Hence I found your post.
 But this sounds way too involved for a total of four months trip.
 I probably wouldn’t even be around to receive it if you have to pick it up in person?!
 Plus it’s only good for one lousy year?!
 My “retirement plan” has always been to spend 4-5 mos in France every year.
 I speak French now after laboriously brushing it up the past few years.
 I would be devestated if I were barred from returning as I fly home fromParis.
 Do you think I’ll have a problem?
 I don’t have time to apostille my marriage license but we’re bringing it, along with proof of funds to support ourselves.
 Just in case we’re questioned.
 I must say we don’t look like folks who would be out there stealing jobs from the French, or working under the table! :-).
 I’m spending money traveling in my retirement, God willing, not on plastic surgery.
 Aaargh.
 Any advice?
 Should I try to apply for this type of visa as soon as I arrive and just pray ?
 I don’t have any special kind of medical insurance, nor the apostilled marriage license you wisely suggest!
 Btw I’ve heard Americans have the right to spend 90 days in France , then go home, and then they can come back and spend another 90 days “as long as they go home”.
 Someone from the actual French consulate told us this a couple years ago.
 Before they outsourced their work to this awful co.
 A bilateral agreement w the US he called it.
 Is that correct?
 If I decide to fly under the radar this trip that’s what I’m doing next year if it’s legal.
 I have no interest in running afoul of the authorities!
 Bravo on your husband getting his papers!
 My grandpa was Danish!

-In the future, when you decide to semi-retire in France you can always apply for a “carte de sejour” in the same way we did, after you land with your EU spouse in the country.
+2/ Settling down: In the future, if you decide semi-retire in France and spend more than 90 days here, then you’ll need to apply for a “carte de sejour” in the same way we did, after you land with your EU spouse in the country.
+Again, you can only stay 90 days in France without this, even with an EU spouse.

 Nina